-This is a question we are asked regularly and knowing the answer could make all the difference to your business.
-Before I answer this question, let’s take a quick look at what court judgements actually are.
+One of the most common questions we are asked is “Can Clean Credit remove my court judgement from my credit file?”
+The answer to this question can undoubtedly make all the difference to your business.
+BUT, before we answer this crucial question, let’s take a quick look at what a court judgments actually are.

 What are Court Judgements?